ORF-4450/RobotLib/README.md

 ***************************************************************************************************************
 Version 3.12.0

-*	Got built-in sim support in NavX to work.
+*	Built-in sim support in NavX now working.
 Dropped our home brew sim support based on dummy gyros.
 *	Fixed issue with NavX sim support not working when start heading not zero.

 R. Corn, April 2, 2022